5 tips for measuring your mobile ROI

 Finally, remember to weigh up the balance of cost vs quality.
 Targeting high-value markets and users comes at a cost, but can generate more revenue.
 On the other hand, running campaigns in low revenue markets can also be valuable in its own right if the cost of those campaigns is low.

-2. Recognise the risk with your data
+2. Recognize the risk with your data

 The first step to solving a problem is acknowledging that the problem exists.
 ROI is a seemingly simple metric that can be surprisingly elusive – if your ROI data is wrong or incomplete.